cloudraid/cloudraid/README.md

 ## How to set up Cloud Storage Providers
 * Log in with any admin account and navigate to the settings page
-* Settings can be entered as a JSON dictionary, consisting of the RAID mode and the list of storage provider accounts
+* Settings can be entered as a JSON dictionary, consisting of the RAID mode and the list of storage provider credentials.
+The latter need to include both app credentials and user access tokens.

 * Example: